 The required area comprises 40 ECTS credits.
 Students must successfully complete two modules from the political science sub-discipline of International Relations (20 ECTS credits).
-The internship (15 ECTS credits) and one Master's module from the Studium.
-Pro program (Pro Discourse, Pro Horizon or Pro Society) (5 ECTS credits) are also part of the required program.
+The internship (15 ECTS credits) and one Master's module from the Studium.Pro program (5 ECTS credits) are also part of the required program.

 The required elective area allows students to set their focus.
 Students have to contribute 50 ECTS credits from the required elective area.
-They must successfully complete at least two (of six) modules from Political Science (20 ECTS credits).
-Students are free to choose the remaining modules from the required elective area worth 20 ECTS credits.
-Here, they can choose from the modules offered by Political Science, History and Sociology.
+They can choose from the modules offered by Political Science, History and Sociology.